raph84/Gnu-RL/README.md

 $ pip install -r requirements.txt
 ```

-### Set up Simulation Environments
+### Register Simulation Environments
 We demonstrate Gnu-RL in an EnergyPlus model.
 Check [here](Demo.ipynb) for details.

 To set up the co-simulation environment with EnergyPlus:
-- Read the documentation of [Gym-Eplus](https://github.com/zhangzhizza/Gym-Eplus) on setting up simulation environments.
+- Read the documentation of [Gym-Eplus](https://github.com/zhangzhizza/Gym-Eplus) on registering simulation environments.
-- Place the model and weather files in the *eplus_env* folder under the corresponding location in the Gym-Eplus folder.
+- All the EnergyPlus model files used in the demo are placed under ./eplus_env.
 - Register the environments following this table.
 A  *\_\_init\_\_.py* for registeration is included.
-But, check that it matches your own file placement.
+Place it under Gym-Eplus/eplus_env/.
+- Place the model and weather files in the *eplus_env* folder under the corresponding location in the Gym-Eplus folder.
+- Check that the placement of model files and weather files match *\_\_init\_\_.py*.
+- Finally, change line 24 in Gym-Eplus/eplus_env/envs/eplus8_6.py to
+'''
+YEAR = 2017 # Non leap year
+'''
 | **Environment Name** |**Model File (\*.idf)**|**Configuration File (\*.cfg)**|**Weather File (\*.epw)**|
 |:----------------|:---------------|:--------|:-----------|
 |**5Zone-sim_TMY2-v0**|5Zone_Default.idf|variables_Default.cfg|pittsburgh_TMY2.epw|
 |**5Zone-control_TMY3-v0**|5Zone_Control.idf|variables_Control.cfg|pittsburgh_TMY3.epw|
 | **5Zone-sim_TMY3-v0**   | 5Zone_Default.idf|variables_Default.cfg|pittsburgh_TMY3.epw|

 ### Files